openforcefield/openff-evaluator/docs/index.rst

 *\* Entries marked with an asterisk are supported but have not yet been extensively tested and validated.*

+See the :doc:`physical properties overview page <properties/properties>` for more details.

 ..
 Setup the side-pane table of contents.

 .. toctree::